BluEye-Robotics/blueye.sdk/docs/logs/listing-and-downloading.md

 and second part is the dive number.
 In addition we see the start time of the dive, the maximum depth reached, as well as the size of the log file.

+You might notice that there can be more log files listed then the amount of dives you have done.
+This is due to the fact that the Pioneer creates a new log file whenever it is turned on, regardless of whether you actually took the drone for a dive.
+To easier separate out the log files that result from actual dives you can filter out all the dives with a max depth below some threshold.
+The Blueye app does this, filtering out all log files with a max depth below 20 cm.
 ## Downloading a log file to your computer
 When you want to download a log file all you have to do is to call the `download()` method on the desired log and the file will be downloaded to your current folder.